-For one thing, I don’t think most practitioners were ever taught how to write useful job postings.
-The most experienced have merely looked at a lot of job descriptions, they weren’t trained to do anything different or better.
+For one thing, I don’t think most practitioners have ever learned how to write useful job postings.
+The most experienced have merely read a lot of job descriptions; no one trained them to do anything different or better.

 But it all boils down to this: If we can’t even explain the job clearly to someone, how can we make a successful hire?
 If you don’t have all of the information, you can’t attract the right person.
 If you do, it’s just luck.

 And it bothered me.
 So I decided to do something about it.

 This is how it worked.
 People went to the Three Ears Media website and submitted one job.
 Then, they scheduled a 30-minute call with me to discuss the status of their overall job postings and the role I would rewrite.

 So for the next 60 days or so, I took meetings and wrote job postings.

 I had a reality check on the real world of recruiting and all of my perceptions.
 People reminded me at least 100 times that there’s no universal truth.
 That hiring is hard.
 That recruiting’s job hasn’t gotten any easier.